Davi-S/caad-erp/README.md

 ## Core Features

 - Append-only `TransactionLog` ledger that guarantees an auditable history.
-- Excel workbook as the authoritative data store plus export-friendly reports.
+- Excel workbook as the authoritative data storage.
 - Inventory, sales, discounts, and credit payments handled in one workflow.
-- Archiving script (planned) to roll periods forward with clean opening stock.

 ## Installation